Regression Models for Epidemiology

 These notes represent my still-developing perspective on regression models in epidemiology.
 Many other statisticians and epidemiologists have published their own perspectives, and I encourage you to explore your many options and find ones that resonate with you.
 I have attempted to cite my sources throughout these notes.

-• Dunn, Smyth, et al. (2018) is a recent textbook on GLMs.
+• Dunn and Smyth (2018) is a recent textbook on GLMs.
 It doesn’t cover time-to-event models, and it doesn’t use the modern tidyverse packages (ggplot2, dplyr, etc.), but otherwise it seems great.

 • Moore (2016) is a recent textbook on survival analysis.
 It also doesn’t use the tidyverse, but otherwise seems great.

 • Harrell (2015) is another popular textbook.
-It uses ggplot2 but not dplyr, and covers GLMs and survival analysis.
+It uses ggplot2 but not dplyr, and covers logistic regression and survival analysis (no Poisson or NB models?).
 An abbreviated but continuously updated version with audio clips is available at https://hbiostat.org/rmsc/.

 • Dalgaard (2008) covers GLMs and survival analysis at an applied level, using base R